 Worth noting is that you can develop morphine addiction after just a few hits, so don’t think that long-term usage is the only danger.
 Some people who abuse the drug chew the tablets or breathe the crushed form, and others choose to inject it.
 The injection form is three times as powerful as oral administration.
 That means you’re more likely to develop a morphine addiction if you inject it rather than take it orally.

 Risks of Morphine Abuse

 Morphine dependence comes at a high cost, both literally and otherwise.
 First of all, those who inject the drug have a high chance of contracting hepatitis.
 Research shows that morphine accelerates hepatitis C virus replication.
 Those who depend on morphine could also be in danger of HIV.
 According to the CDC, people who share needles for injecting drugs are likely to transmit HIV and to cause an outbreak directly.

 Drug overdoses are another risk affiliated with morphine abuse that we cannot afford to overlook.
 Opioid prescription numbers have been steadily growing since the 1990s.
 Consequently, the number of overdoses and deaths also grew.
 Over 232,000 Americans died from prescription opioid overdoses between 1999 and 2018, and the numbers reported in 2018 were four times more than those reported in 1999.

-Did you know that you also suffer the risk of mental health problems if you abuse a prescription narcotic painkiller such as morphine?
+You also suffer the risk of mental health problems if you abuse a prescription narcotic painkiller such as morphine.
 A report shows that people who depend on opioids for three to six months have a 25% risk of developing depression.
 The risk is likely to increase to 53% if you take the drugs for longer than six months.

 Tell-Tale Signs of Morphine Addiction